dpzhang/Project_ALDA/README.md

 ## How to launch AldaCourse on **Ubuntu**:
 1. Go to the home directory of AldaCourse in your machine and type in
 <code>sh alda_prep.sh</code>.
-    + If you are a first-time user, you can just stay in the same terminal window and input the same command.
+    + If you are a first-time user and just finished installing all packages following the tutorial above, you can actually just stay in the same terminal window and input the command <code>sh alda_prep.sh</code>.
     + **Notice**: after typing in <code>sh alda_prep.sh</code>, you will find the current terminal you are using could no longer input other bash command.